 I believe in meeting clients where they are and helping them feel empowered and have the tools, to make the changes they desire and grow into the person they would like to be.
 For me it is a sincere privilege and responsibility to do this work that I love, and my greatest teachers continue to be the clients and families with whom I have the great fortune of working.

 While I am trained in several therapeutic approaches (including Cognitive Behavioural Therapy, Dialectical Behaviour Therapy, motivational interviewing, and Emotion Focused Therapy), mindfulness informs all of my work.
 The specific therapeutic approach is always tailored to each client’s unique needs and situation.
-I believe in continuous self-reflection and growth and am committed to ongoing learning, development and refining of my skills.
-I continue to keep myself up-to-date with the latest research and literature in the field, and regularly consult with colleagues and receive supervision from senior psychologists, in order to provide the best possible service to clients.
+I also believe in continuous self-reflection and growth and am committed to ongoing learning, development and refining of my skills.
+I continue to keep myself up-to-date with the latest research and literature in the field, and regularly consult with colleagues and receive supervision from senior psychologists, in order to provide the best possible service to clients and families.

 Some of my trainings and certifications include: